esp8266/Arduino/tools/sdk/lwip2/builder/README.md

 * NTPClient
 * WiFiAccessPoint
-* OTA (you'll have to change 1460 to 536 in espota.py, see below)
+* OTA
-* seems to solve some Arduino/esp8266 TCP issues
+* seems to solve some TCP issues

 # rebuild